-Although the other pub-river crawls have been shut down, the one visitors can do is still just as fun!
+Although the other pub-river crawls have been shut down, the one visitors can do today is still just as fun!
 At the end of the tubing, you stop at a bar where you can play beer pong, volleyball, or just have a drink, sit back, and relax.

 In Vang Vieng, you’ll find multiple bars that hand out various drugs like mushrooms, marijuana, opium, MDMA, nitrous oxide (laughing gas) balloons, and more.

 Though, I wouldn’t recommend taking anything you’re not sure of; a couple of the guys I was traveling with attempted to buy some pills of MDMA and it ended up not being that at all.

-Also, a group of Brits that were staying at the same hostel as us were arrested and taking into custody for smoking weed.
+Again, even crazier, a group of Brits that were staying at the same hostel as us were arrested and taking into custody for smoking weed.

 6. Chill out and have a drink on the river.

-There are multiple bars along the Nam Song River and each one usually has a great view, as well as a great atmosphere.
+There are multiple bars along the Nam Song River and each one usually has a great view, as well as a great atmosphere!
 Most will have awesome drinks, at pretty good prices as well, and cool things to do.